-If you’re after the support of someone who wasted years fighting will power before learning to use my mind to support my fat loss success, then my 30 Day Plant Strong Jumpstart program will walk you through each day, helping you to both avoid my mistakes and take advantage of my learnings.
+If you’re after the support of someone who wasted years fighting will power before learning to use my mind to support my fat loss success, then my Plant Positive Journal will walk you through the most impactful actions in sculpting a plant strong body and life you love, helping you to both avoid my mistakes and take advantage of my learnings.

 It details everything that makes staying fit and lean easy.

-In the Plant Strong Jumpstart over 30 days, you’ll implement one action at a time to create the habits that will guide your health for a lifetime.
-Each day, you will also receive an email with the bonus information and extra support that until now, I’ve reserved only for my 1-on-1 clients.
+In the Plant Positive Journal, you’ll implement one action at a time to create the habits that will guide your health for a lifetime.

 F.OLLOW YOUR BIGGEST WANT.